Peter Bouckaert (activist)

 He has been based in Madagascar since 2019, where he manages a farming project in Andasibe, Moramanga.

-Early life
+Early life and education

 Bouckaert was born in Pellenberg, Belgium, in 1970, and grew up on a farm.
 He spent part of his youth in the United States.

-Education

 He graduated from the University of California, Santa Barbara, in 1993, and from Stanford University Law School in 1997.

 Career

 Bouckaert began work for Human Rights Watch immediately after law school.
 He was involved in early efforts to investigate and publicize atrocities carried out by the Serbian government in the Kosovo region in the late 1990s.
 This work is credited with having inspired the Clinton Administration to support the NATO intervention in Kosovo.

 Bouckaert helped to create the emergency program for Human Rights Watch to increase the ability of the organization to respond rapidly to major human rights crises.
 In addition to his work in Kosovo, he was involved in human rights investigations in Chechnya, Sierra Leone, Iraq, Afghanistan, Libya, and the Central African Republic.
 The film E-Team documents his investigative work in Libya during the NATO intervention in 2011.

 Bouckaert serves on the board of directors for The New Humanitarian and is employed by Blue Ventures conservation organisation.